-On March 20, 1944, a search mission was conducted in the area where an explosion was reported for one hour, but no signals from possible survivors were observed or sighting of a crashed airplane were made.
+On March 20, 1944, a search mission was conducted over the area where the explosion was reported for one hour, but no signals from possible survivors were observed or sighting of a crashed airplane were made.

-This B-24 crashed into the Baham Mountains near Fak Fak, killing everyone aboard on impact.
+In fact, this B-24 crashed into the Baham Mountains inland from Fak Fak, killing everyone aboard on impact.

 Recovery of Remains